Introduction

 By confronting Martinico’s challenges concerning the issues of constituent power and of constitutional theology in Part I below, I concentrate on two main objectives.
 First, I grapple with these two issues from the standpoint of my understanding of liberal constitutionalism and of its nexus with what I have referred to in the book as the “justice essentials.”
 I undertake this not only to defend and clarify my comprehensive pluralist approach, but also to further underscore the full scope of its potential virtues.
 Second, I intend to set up comprehensive pluralism’s approach to the two above mentioned issues as a perspectival platform from which I believe I can best handle the arguments advanced by three of my other critics.

 In Part II, I tackle Bernhard Schlink’s systematic, eloquent, evocative, and largely persuasive inquiry into what may qualify as a minimum of justice or, to use his own terminology, as the “justice minima.”
-Schlink makes the case for justice minima that differ significantly from the lines I draw based on my justice essentials.
+Schlink makes the case for justice minima that differs significantly from the lines I draw based on my justice essentials.
 From within the ambit of theories of justice, arguably Schlink and I ultimately embrace different contestable conceptions of distributive justice with varying consequences for the constitutional, moral, and political spheres.
 As I endeavor to clarify and elaborate below, however, my aim is not to defend one contestable conception of justice against others, but to decipher justice essentials that may guide liberal constitutionalism in its struggle against both internal threats and external ones such as those posed by illiberalism and populism.

 In Part III, I respond to Frank Michelman, who concludes that my comprehensive pluralism, when it is all said and done, comes very close to the theoretical position developed by John Rawls in his Political Liberalism.
-Providing an adequate response to Michelman is a steep challenge given that he is the preeminent Rawls scholar among legal academics and that he has articulated the most thorough and convincing account of the implications of Rawls’ political liberalism for constitutional theory in his magisterial recent book Constitutional Essentials.
+Providing an adequate response to Michelman is a steep challenge given that he is the preeminent Rawls scholar among legal academics and that he has articulated the most thorough and convincing account of the implications of Rawls’s political liberalism for constitutional theory in his magisterial recent book Constitutional Essentials.
 On the one hand, my task is somewhat facilitated since I have already addressed Michelman’s likening my theory to Rawls’s in the context of one of my previous books, Just Interpretations, in a long ago exchange also published by Cardozo Law Review.
 On the other hand, however, my task this time is more arduous, as I have drawn on Rawls and on his theory of “constitutional essentials” in order to develop my conception of the constitution’s “justice essentials.”
-I do rely on Rawls’ A Theory of Justice, in which he articulated a comprehensive theory of justice that is liberal egalitarian in nature and that, as I emphasize in my book, is clearly distinct from the minimum of justice that liberal constitutionalism ought to guarantee.
+I do rely on Rawls’s A Theory of Justice, in which he articulated a comprehensive theory of justice that is liberal egalitarian in nature and that, as I emphasize in my book, is clearly distinct from the minimum of justice that liberal constitutionalism ought to guarantee.
 But in Political Liberalism, Rawls retreats from comprehensive to political justice, thus opening the door to a plurality of comprehensive views.
-Michelman seizes on that retreat to liken the consequences of my justice essentials to those following from Rawls’ political justice.
+Michelman seizes on that retreat to liken the consequences of my justice essentials to those following from Rawls’s political justice.
 Whereas there is unquestionably some congruence between the two theories—they would clearly align, as would many others such as civic republicanism, value pluralism, and liberal communitarianism, in the struggle against illiberal populism—I will draw on what I believe are two key distinctions between my theory and Rawls’s.
 Although Rawls’s pluralism is expanded in his Political Liberalism, it still remains significantly confined, whereas mine aims to be comprehensive all the way up and all the way down.
 Furthermore, even as restricted to the political sphere, Rawls’s conception of justice privileges the individual over the group, whereas comprehensive pluralism seeks to harmonize the two as best as possible without prioritizing either of them.

 In Part IV, I turn to Daniel Bonilla Maldonado’s systematic critique of comprehensive pluralism based on his assessment that my approach is factually, methodologically, and theoretically flawed with the consequence that my conception of pluralism turns out to be, at best, inconsistent or, at worse, self-contradictory.
 On a cursory reading, Bonilla Maldonado accuses me of ignoring or misunderstanding the Global South; of methodologically modeling my approach as if a valid constitutional theory could be exclusively based on the experience and concerns of the Global North—and even worse, with respect to my discussion of social and economic rights in chapter 2 of the book, on the parochial perspective, informed by American exceptionalism; and of theoretically embracing the allure of pluralism to vindicate yet another iteration of liberal individualism.
 If I were to respond to Bonilla Maldonado cursorily, I would stress that I explicitly insist throughout the book that comprehensive pluralism refuses to prioritize the individual over the group; that my methodology is functional and contextual, repeating throughout the book that what the justice essentials require in any given constitutional setting differs based on the unique relationship between the actual ethnos and demos in play; and that from the standpoint of liberal constitutionalism, Bonilla Maldonado’s sharp dichotomy between the Global North and the Global South is vastly overdrawn.
 However, such a cursory response would be inadequate and would constitute an injustice to Bonilla Maldonado, a leading constitutional theorist from and of the Global South, who has seriously read, considered, and evaluated the book’s discussion of comprehensive pluralism and who has presented his various criticisms in a reasoned scholarly fashion.
 Accordingly, whereas this acknowledgement will not significantly alter the disagreement between the two of us, it will prompt me to seriously address whether my approach is suited to properly extend to constitutional democracies within the Global South, and whether, in spite of my insistence that comprehensive pluralism purports to place the individual and group on the same footing, Bonilla Maldonado’s criticism requires some clarification or adjustment on my part.